Build a mentally

 Meet Dr Emma Clarke

-After 20+ years working as a marketing strategist and consulting with businesses across the industry spectrum, Emma completed a PhD in Organisational Psychology.
+After 20+ years working as a marketing consultant with businesses across the industry spectrum, Emma completed a PhD in Organisational Psychology.

-At Headspace Emma collaborates with other experts and specialists to enhance workplace culture and performance.
-She combines her marketing consulting expertise with her critical thinking and data analysis skills, to drive actionable insights that drive positive change in organisations.
+At Headspace Consulting Emma collaborates with other specialists to enhance workplace culture.
+She combines her consulting expertise with her critical thinking and data analysis skills, to drive actionable insights for positive change.
 Emma is a member of the Netherlands Institute of Psychology (NIP) and the European Association of Work and Organisational Psychology (EAWOP).